Tom Aikens: Television

+Aikens appeared on the long-running cooking show "Great Chefs of the World" in the fourth episode of the fifth season, filmed at his Pied à Terre restaurant.
+He presented a starter course of roasted scallops with celeriac puree and glazed pork belly.
+It aired on September 28, 1998.

 Aikens and his first eponymous restaurant appeared in the 25 March 2004 episode of a BBC series Trouble at the Top.
 He also appeared in Saturday Kitchen (first on 18 November 2006) and then Iron Chef UK in late April 2010, competing against Judy Joo, Sanjay Dwivedi, and Martin Blunos.

 In the sixth series (2011) of Great British Menu, Aikens lost to Tom Kerridge in the judging round of the London and South East heat.
 In its eighth series (2013), alongside four other winning chefs (Aiden Byrne, Michael Smith, Daniel Clifford, and Richard Davies), Aikens served his winning dish (Chicken egg, egg chicken) as the starter course of the 2013 Comic Relief banquet at the Royal Albert Hall.
 He later has reappeared in the series as a veteran chef judge for regional heats.
 He also competed in the seven-episode 2020 Christmas special of the series.

 Accolades

 Aikens won the Newcomer of the Year at the 2004 Catey Awards for his newly established eponymous restaurant.
 He also won the New 5 Rosette Award at the 2007–2008 AA Hospitality Awards in September 2007.

 Among top 100 most influential figures of the UK hospitality industry, The Caterer ranked Aikens 71st in 2005, 97th in 2006, 94th in 2010, and 89th in 2011.

+Aikens has been awarded up to two Michelin stars for his restaurants.
+He currently holds one for his restaurant Muse, located in Belgravia.

+In 2024 Aikens received the AA Chefs’ Chef of the Year title.